 Department of Engineering

-Changing the world starts here.
+Changing the world starts here, in the Department of Engineering.
 Let us train and equip you to be an engineer for the global good.

 We recognize that God, the creator of the universe, is the greatest engineer of all.
 We strive to honor Him and His creation through the skills of engineering—a gift that, if stewarded correctly, can bring sustainable water sources to developing countries, eliminate pollution, and provide hope to the child with deformed extremities.
-Grace’s engineering program is about much more than just preparing you for a job; we engineer world changers.
+Grace College graduates will be engineered to serve.

 Our approach is three-pronged: teach you theory, mentor you through hands-on practice and inspire you to use the gifts God gave you to improve the lives of others.
 This is the way we intersect faith and science, and we do it in the most prime location.
 As the “Orthopaedic Capital of the World,” we have intimate interaction with a global industry that is focused on mechanical design and cutting-edge manufacturing.